oussama1598/tic_tac_toe/README.md

 # Linux Installation

-I just love linux that's what i'll say.
+I just love Linux, that’s what I’ll say.

 - All you have to do is to open the terminal and run this command **_sudo apt install libgtk-3-dev_**
 - To continue the installation scroll down to how to configure code blocks with gtk